jeetbhalani15/0-Gravity-Store/README.md

   </a>
 </p>
 <br />
-<h3 align="center"> A 0`Gravity Store to buy PC games & gaming consoles.Buy All kinds of PC and X-box Games.</h3>
+<h3 align="center"> A 0`Gravity Store to buy our favorite PC games & gaming consoles.
+Buy All kinds of PC and X-box Games at one place.</h3>

 <br />